craftcms/cms/docs/extend/migrations.md

 You can usually ignore the `safeDown()` method, as Craft doesn’t have a way to revert migrations from the Control Panel.
 :::

-You have full access to [Craft’s API](https://docs.craftcms.com/api/v3/) from your `safeUp()` method, but plugin migrations should try to avoid calling the plugin’s own APIs here.
+You have full access to [Craft’s API](https://docs.craftcms.com/api/v3/) from your `safeUp()` method, but plugin migrations should try to avoid calling the plugin’s own API here.
 As your plugin’s database schema changes over time, so will your API’s assumptions about the schema.
 If an old migration calls a service method that relies on database changes that haven’t been applied yet, it will result in a SQL error.
 So in general you should execute all SQL queries directly from your own migration class.
 It may feel like you’re duplicating code, but it will be more future-proof.

 ### Manipulating Database Data